 There were actually several counties in the state that would've been sufficient, but this county had a few good things going for it:

-- This county's database in AgentPro247 was up-to-date (just a few weeks old).
+- This county's database was up-to-date (just a few weeks old).

 - The county had a very good (and free) GIS mapping system online I could work with.

-- The popular in this county was well-under 100 people per square mile (which meant it was clearly a “rural” county).
+- The population in this county was well under 100 people per square mile (which meant it was clearly a “rural” county).
 I was able to verify this through the U.S. Census data.

-- Most of New Mexico consists of desert (as did this county), but this one had a few desirable attributes, like mountains, some small towns, and a reasonably close proximity to a big city (so the area wasn't terribly difficult to get to).
+- Most of New Mexico consists of deserts (as did this county), but this one had a few desirable attributes, like mountains, some small towns, and reasonably close proximity to a big city (so the area wasn't terribly difficult to get to).

 - To the extent I could find, there was no urban decay or obvious issues that would adversely affect the livability or desirability of this county.

 Again, there were many counties in New Mexico that would've fit a similar profile – but these were the attributes that ultimately made me say, “Yes, let's do it.”

 With this direct mail campaign, I decided to download a targeted list of landowners instead of going with the county's delinquent tax list) and I sent out blind offers to each property owner.
 Essentially, I followed the same basic process outlined in this video: